Robust, partially alive particle Metropolis-Hastings via the Frankenfilter: The Frankenfilter

+In the case of full-vector, exact observations of a Markov jump process and a known initial condition, Algorithm \ref{BaseFrank} would be applied separately for the initial interval (simulating $X_1|X_0=x_0$) and then each inter-observation interval (simulating $X_t|X_{t-1}=x_{t-1}$).

-We generalise the previous algorithm to allow for a specified minimum number of simulations, for importance proposals and for the measure of success to be different from the estimate of the quantity of interest.
+Algorithm \ref{OneStepFrank} generalises Algorithm \ref{BaseFrank}, by allowing a pre-specified minimum number of simulations, for importance-based proposals and for an arbitrary (non-binary) measure of success.
+It also separates the measure of success from the particle weight.

+As with Algorithm \ref{BaseFrank} it can be applied in the case of full-vector, exact observations, with realisations of independent estimators obtained for each inter-observation interval.
+The proof that the estimator produced by Algorithm \ref{OneStepFrank} is unbiased is included in the main text as the intuition is helpful for understanding the structure of the estimator.

 \cite{Pathak1976} describes an unbiased estimator when samples of a real-valued variate are taken sequentially and each sample has an associated cost, which can only be ascertained after the sample has been taken.
 Sampling stops when a specific cost budget is reached. \cite{Kremers1987} considers Bernoulli variables and implicity assumes a fixed, constant cost for samples, but allows upper and lower bounds on the number of samples taken.
 Combining these ideas, we consider real-valued variables of interest, $w^j$, and specify upper and lower bounds, $m_+$ and $m_-$, on the number of samples.
-We relabel ``cost'' as ``amount of success'', $s^j$, where each simulation brings a certain amount of success (some increasing function of the conditional likelihood of the simulation, for example) and the simulation stops if a success threshold $\ess$ is reached or $m_+$ simulations have been performed.
+We relabel ``cost'' as ``amount of success'', $s^j$ (which could be $w^j$ or proportional to $f(y|x^j)$, for example).
+Each simulation brings a certain amount of success, and the simulation stops if a success threshold $\ess$ is reached or $m_+$ simulations have been performed.
 We summarise the relevant notation: